Image as First-Order Norm+Linear Autoregression: Unveiling Mathematical Invariance: Additional Experiments on Self-Supervised Pre-training

-\textbf{Ablation on training schedule:} The impact of training schedule length on three Mobile-Former encoders is depicted in \Cref{fig:appendix:train-len}.
+\textbf{Ablation on training schedule:} The impact of training schedule length on three Mobile-Former encoders is depicted in Figure \ref{fig:appendix:train-len}.
 Notably, the accuracies of both linear and \texttt{tran-1} probings demonstrate a consistent improvement as the training duration increases.
 Interestingly, even with a pre-training of just 100 epochs, fine-tuning with \texttt{tran-1} achieves commendable performance.
 This finding diverges from the observations in MAE \cite{MaskedAutoencoders2021}, where longer training is essential for fine-tuning improvements.

-\textbf{Ablation on the number of transformer blocks in the upsampler:} We investigate the impact of the number of transformer blocks in the upsampler on FINOLA pre-training using the Mobile-Former-W2880 as encoder.
-Each transformer block in the upsampler consists of 512 channels, but does \textit{not} use positional embedding.
-The results, shown in \Cref{table:appendix:ablation-tran-blocks}, demonstrate that adding more transformer blocks leads to consistent improvements in both linear and \texttt{tran-1} probing tasks.
+\textbf{Ablation on the number of transformer blocks in the decoder:} We investigate the impact of the number of transformer blocks in the decoder on FINOLA pre-training using the Mobile-Former-W2880 as encoder.
+Each transformer block in the decoder consists of 512 channels, but does \textit{not} use positional embedding.
+The results, shown in Table \ref{table:appendix:ablation-tran-blocks}, demonstrate that adding more transformer blocks leads to consistent improvements in both linear and \texttt{tran-1} probing tasks.
 However, we observe that the performance of fine-tuning is less sensitive to changes in the decoder depth.